FAQ’s for Dakar 2018

 Yes.
 Faster connection + home phone = about $150 a month; every residence has landline phone.
 For long distance calls most families use Skype, Vonage or Magic Jack services.

-iDEA, the Employee Association, rents AFN boxes for $200 for the duration of your tour.
-There is a refundable $100 deposit, returned when the decoder is returned.
-It is up to the renter to set up the satellite connection.
+GSO has AFN boxes for use during your tour.
+However, it is up to the renter to set up the satellite connection.
 Dish and installation cost around $300, but the dish is yours to keep or sell to the next person living in your house.
 If you will be living in a house, check to see if the current tenant has a dish already installed which you can buy from them.
 If you are in an apartment, you can share the cost of the dish with your neighbors and split the signal.
 There may already be a dish on your roof.
 Check with GSO Housing to confirm.

 In addition, there are local Cable providers to choose from with English and French speaking channels.
-It cost $50+ a month.
-There’s also Sling Box –see their website regarding information at: http://www.slingbox.com/
+It cost about $50 a month.

 Clubs, Pools and Beaches

 There are many great options for enjoying the beaches and pools in Dakar.
-Prices range from 5,000 CFA+ ($6- $20 per person) depending if it is a private hotel beach/pool or part of a restaurant.
+Prices range from 5,000 – 15,000 CFA ($10 – $30 per person) depending if it is a private hotel beach/pool or part of a restaurant.

 What kind of stores are available in Dakar?

 There is a mall, Sea Plaza, which has L’Occitane, Mango, United Colors of Benetton, Aldo Shoes and more stores.
-There are a number of specialty stores like Orca that has house wares, furniture and toys.
-It is limited and some items can be expensive but you can also have quite a few things made custom and of course, there’s online shopping.
+Orca has house wares, furniture and toys.
+It is limited and some items can be expensive but you can also have quite a few things made custom and of course, there is online shopping.

 More and more, you can find most items you would be looking for in Dakar.
 The only question is how much you want to pay for it, as everything is imported, and therefore has the imported price tag.
 That said, there is a growing selection of clothing, toy, decorations, gift and luxury shops in Dakar.
 If you need something urgently, you can probably find options.
 If you can wait, it might be best to buy it online and wait for it to arrive.